-This constitutes the biological opinion (Opinion) of NOAA's National Marine Fisheries Service (NMFS) issued pursuant to Section 7 of the Endangered Species Act (ESA) of 1973, as amended, on the effects of your (U.S. Navy) planned maintenance dredging of the Federal Navigation Project (FNP) in the lower Kennebec River, Maine from 2019-2029.
-The project will require a permit from the U.S. Army Corps of Engineers (USACE) under their Section 404 permitting process.
-This Opinion is based on the description of the effects of the proposed action on ESA-listed species and critical habitat that you provided in your Biological Assessment (BA) dated June 27, 2019.
+This constitutes the biological opinion (Opinion) of NOAA's National Marine Fisheries Service (NMFS) issued pursuant to Section 7 of the Endangered Species Act (ESA) of 1973, as amended, on the effects of your (U.S. Army Corps of Engineers) permit (NAE-2019-01461) to allow Bath Iron Works Corporation (BIW) to perform maintenance dredging at a number of sites in support of their shipbuilding facility in the lower Kennebec River in Bath, Maine from 2020-2029.
+This Opinion is based on the description of the effects of the proposed action on ESA-listed species and critical habitat that you provided in your Biological Assessment (BA) dated January 23, 2020.
 That analysis, along with scientific papers and other sources of information as cited in the references section also helped form the basis of this Opinion.
 A complete administrative record of this consultation will be kept at our NMFS Greater Atlantic Regional Fisheries Office.